-Off site: ☐ Escort children to designated meeting spot. □Search all areas, including bathrooms, closets, playground structures, etc., to ensure that all have left the building. □ Account for all children, staff, and visitors.
-Leave note at program site indicating where you are going. □ Evacuate to safe location, taking: √ Attendance sheets √ Emergency contact information √ First aid kit √ Critical and rescue medications (including EpiPens and asthma inhalers) and necessary paperwork √ Cell phone √ Food, water, and diapers √ Battery-operated radio. □Once out of danger, contact parents/guardians or emergency contacts.
+□Leave note at program site indicating where you are going.

+Evacuate to safe location, taking:

+- \checkmark Attendance sheets

+- ✓ Emergency contact information

+- ✓ First aid kit

+- \checkmark Critical and rescue medications (including EpiPens and asthma inhalers) and necessary paperwork

+- \checkmark Cell phone

+- \checkmark Food, water, and diapers

+- ✓ Battery-operated radio.

+- Once out of danger, contact parents/guardians or emergency contacts.
 If unable to get through, phone out-of-area emergency contact or 911 to let them know of your location.